DizNicolasAmor/go-simple-api/README.md

 ##### ENDPOINTS

-- GET all the people: `http://localhost:3000/people`
+- GET all the persons: `http://localhost:3000/persons`
-- GET one specific person: `http://localhost:3000/people/{id}`
+- GET one specific person: `http://localhost:3000/persons/{id}`
-- POST (create) a new person: `http://localhost:3000/people`.
+- POST (create) a new person: `http://localhost:3000/persons`.
 Here you have some data as example:
   ```
   {
       "firstname": "Bill",